prog4004/I4004-projects/maneuver/README.md

   microcomputersol00kern.pdf  by Kenneth Harper Kerns The listing was done on what looks to be a ASR33 teletype.
 It had poor registration on the print drum.
 In many cases, the letter C and number 0 were not destinguishable.
 This has the source that I've created.
-It may still have a few errors.
+It has no known errors.
 It is at the point that it has a matching number of bytes on each 256 byte page, when assembled.
 It is written in my assembler.
 I am currently using the win32forth version of the assembler and may not work with the FPC version.
 Since it is from a listing and my assembler is a single pass, I have created a file that has all the used labels rather than creating the labels as I go.
-This file is loaded by the manuever.f source file.
+The assembler is loaded by the manuever.f source file.
 I've debugged all the known errors using the simulation with MYSIM.
 MYSIM has all the attachments needed to enter data into the simulation as well as display results.
 See mnuvr.txt for examples of using these instructions.
 See MYSIM to see how they are implemented.